CPCS 508 Graduate Operating Systems

 will cover in class.

 paper.
-In it, I will give you my rationale for why we are reading
+In it, we will give you our rationale for why we are reading

 the paper and will then suggest some things to think about while